Acceptable Usage Policy (AUP)

-Content published or transmitted via Ink Systems Pty Ltd’s services includes website content, email content, forum/blog postings, chat content, and/or any other type of content hosted on our servers, published online or transmitted through our network’s services.
+Content published or transmitted via The Network Crew Pty Ltd’s services includes website content, email content, forum/blog postings, chat content, and/or any other type of content hosted on our servers, published online or transmitted through our network’s services.

 The user of our services is not permitted to post online content or have links to content that:

-is defamatory, abusive or obscene, violates a person’s reputation/privacy, is reasonably deemed offensive by the web community, is anti-religious or anti-human rights, or contains any type of threatening or hate speech, encourages harassment or physical harm to any group or individual, or is otherwise malicious/fraudulent and may result in complaints/liabilities/or retaliation against Ink Systems Pty Ltd by offended viewers;
+- is defamatory, abusive or obscene, violates a person’s reputation/privacy, is reasonably deemed offensive by the web community, is anti-religious or anti-human rights, or contains any type of threatening or hate speech, encourages harassment or physical harm to any group or individual, or is otherwise malicious/fraudulent and may result in complaints/liabilities/or retaliation against The Network Crew Pty Ltd by offended viewers;

-represents pornography – any type of pornographic/adult material, including child pornography, or advertisements of pornographic websites (except where explicitly agreed with our Support team; ex. child pornography and other federally illegal forms of pornography);
+- represents pornography – any type of pornographic/adult material, including child pornography, or advertisements of pornographic websites (except where explicitly agreed with our Support team; excludes child pornography and other federally illegal forms of pornography);

 We reserve our right to be the sole arbiter in determining the seriousness of each infringement and to immediately take corrective actions.